Eanix-Net/kinde-python-flask-sdk/README.md

 Auto-detects these frameworks:

-Django, Flask, FastAPI (more frameworks can be added)
+Django, Flask (more frameworks can be added)

 ## Version Detection